Frequently Asked Questions

 All permits must be properly displayed on the rear view mirror, front facing and clearly visible through the windshield to be valid, at all times when parked on campus.
 If you have forgotten your permit at home or on another vehicle, you will have to use PAY parking that day.
 It is not enough to simply own a permit, you are required by law, to display it at all times as above.

-Parking spaces are designated by signs indicating parking is allowed, by meters or by curbstones in a pay lot.
+Parking spaces are designated by signs indicating parking is allowed, by meters or by posts in most lots.
 University Bylaws place the responsibility for parking in designated areas only on the user.
 There are large paddle signs at every entrance to campus indicating this.
 The University does NOT sign all areas which are not parking but those that are.

 Profit is returned to the general fund of the University on an annual basis.